-- Pupils will be given clear objectives and rules for internet use; - The SMART code of internet use is clearly displayed in the computer room. - Children should access the internet only when a member of staff is present. - Any inappropriate images or text accidently accessed by pupils or staff should be reported to the IT Teacher or IT Co-ordinator.
-Children should raise their hands and turn away from the screen. - Staff and pupils will not be allowed to access public chat rooms, including social networking sites;
+- Pupils will be given clear objectives and rules for internet use; - The SMART code of internet use is clearly displayed in the computer room. - Children should access the internet only when a member of staff is present. - Any inappropriate images or text accidently accessed by pupils or staff should be reported to the ICT Co-ordinator.
+Children should raise their hands and turn away from the screen. - Staff and pupils will not be allowed to access public chat rooms, Relevant staff will have access to social networking sites to help promote the school;

 - Staff and pupils will not access inappropriate sites that could put themselves or others at risk; - Appropriate web blocking software should be in force to minimise unsuitable / offensive web content.
-This should be monitored by the IT Co-ordinator. - Refer to E-Safety Policy
+This should be monitored by the ICT Co-ordinator. - Refer to E-Safety Policy